 Something tells us that city dwellers coping with the daily reality of relentlessly rising costs probably take little solace in such long-term, macro-level developments.
 But, hey, at least something good might come out of their increasingly stretched budgets.

-To determine just how much the most expensive cities in the U.S. can really cost, we turned to the latest data from the Council for Community and Economic Research (opens in new tab).
-Its Cost of Living Index measures scores of prices across 265 urban areas for housing (opens in new tab), groceries, utilities, transportation, healthcare (opens in new tab), and miscellaneous goods and services (such as getting your hair done or going to a movie).
-We also gathered data on household incomes (opens in new tab), home values and unemployment (opens in new tab) rates for each city to provide additional insights into the true cost of living for typical residents.
-Take a closer look at the 11 most expensive cities in the U.S.
+But back to the data.
+To determine just how much the most expensive cities to live in the U.S. really cost, we turned to the latest data from the Council for Community and Economic Research.
+Its cost of living index collects scores upon scores of prices across 265 urban areas, covering housing, groceries, utilities, transportation, healthcare, and miscellaneous goods and services (such as getting your hair done or going to a movie).
+We also gathered data on household incomes, home prices and unemployment rates for each city to provide context for local living costs.

 San Diego, with its miles of beaches and nearly ideal climate, is paradise for those who love the outdoors.
 Be it surfing, sailing, hiking, biking, golfing or just exploring Balboa Park, this city on the Pacific has something for everyone.

 And for those who prefer more sedentary activities, San Diego offers a world-class zoo, museums, professional sports teams and a wide-ranging restaurant scene.

 Top employers include the U.S. Navy, Qualcomm (QCOM) and the University of California, San Diego.